Arrested Development (group): Formation and early success (1988–1994)

-Their 1994 follow-up Zingalamaduni sold poorly, and they broke up shortly after in 1996.
+Reunion and legal disputes (2000–2008)

 The group reunited in 2000, touring and releasing records via Speech's Vagabond Productions, but Aerle Taree did not return due to vocal problems.
-Today Aerle is a poet and converted from Buddhism to Christianity.
+Today, Aerle is a poet and converted from Buddhism to Christianity.
 DJ Headliner started his own business named Creative Royalty Group.
-On October 14, 2010, Baba Oje had a stroke.

 In November 2003, the group sued the Fox network over the name of the TV show Arrested Development.
 The suit is referenced in the Arrested Development episodes "Public Relations", "Motherboy XXX", "Sword of Destiny", and "For British Eyes Only".

-In June 2005, the group won the first round of the television series contest Hit Me, Baby, One More Time, performing "Tennessee" and covering Los Lonely Boys' "Heaven" and donated the $20,000 proceeds to UNICEF.
+In June 2005, the group won the first round of the television series contest, Hit Me, Baby, One More Time, performing "Tennessee" and covering Los Lonely Boys' "Heaven" and donated the $20,000 proceeds to UNICEF.

-The group's follow-up to their 2004 Among The Trees was Since the Last Time, released internationally on September 18, 2006.
+The group's follow-up to their 2004 Among the Trees was Since the Last Time, released internationally on September 18, 2006.
 Since the Last Time was released in the United States on October 30, 2007, on Vagabond Record & Tapes, Speech's boutique label.

 In March 2007, they toured Australia as part of a triple-bill, along with Simple Minds and INXS.
-In 2008, Arrested Development teamed with The Black Eyed Peas and performed at The Concert for Peace in Jerusalem, Israel to promote peace among Palestinians and Israelis.
+In 2008, Arrested Development teamed with The Black Eyed Peas and performed at The Concert for Peace in Jerusalem, Israel, to promote peace among Palestinians and Israelis.
 Also in 2008, Arrested Development visited and sang with Debbie Peagler, an incarcerated survivor of domestic violence, and the inmate gospel choir that Peagler led at a California women's prison.
 Their visit was meant to support Peagler's legal battle for her release from prison and call attention to the plight of other victims of abuse and wrongful incarceration.
 The collaborative performance is included in Yoav Potash's documentary film Crime After Crime.